albertboada/react-redux-koans/README.md

 React Redux koans
 =========================

 This is an exercise based on unit tests to help you learn Redux.
 This exercise is designed and crafted with love by <a href="http://reactjs.academy">ReactJS.Academy</a>.
+We've called the app you are about to fix "Brewery JS".
+You'll see why once you fix it, we hope you like.

 ## How to install